kbknudsen/PyEIS/README.md

 - Extraction of fitted parameters for fast post-analysis
 - Open-source platform that makes it feasible to include any new equivalent circuit
 - Tutorials for simulating impedance, importing experimental data, and fitting experimental data

+If you use this software in academic work, please use the following citation:

 Author: Kristian B. Knudsen (kknu@berkeley.edu || kristianbknudsen@gmail.com)